Dhrishita/Digital-Lock-FPGA-/README.md

 ## Introduction

-This project aims to design, build, and test a digital lock using FPGA.
+This project aims to design, build and test a digital lock using FPGA.
 An electronic lock is a digital combinational circuit that opens (output goes high) only for certain combinations of the digital inputs.
 In this project, we designed a 4-digit electronic lock that operates for two code combinations.

 ## Features